ReadyThenRun/COURSERA/Submission/GoogooleITSupport/SystemAdminAndITInfrastructureServices/SoftwareCompany.md

 <h4>My solution:</h4>
 <p>
-There are lots of problems descripted in this question document.
+There are lots of problem descripted in this question document.

 Firstly, Let the employees to buy computer by themselves is not a good suggestion.
 They should draft a standard operating procedure (SOP) for procurement process.
 For a software company, computer have special requirement for then reason that developer will use it as a main weapon to product debugging and software running environment testing.
 It is essentially for the software company to implement a SOP for computer procurement.

 Secondly, the company should make remediation plans response to the affairs of, for example, facing a computer losing.
 Company’s computers should be well labelled and well documented.
 There should be a well-organized inventory system for all the company assets and it is useful in audit affairs.

 Thirdly, IT support should help to draft a Standard for Computer OS Management.
 Building and maintaining optimized corporate computer OS Images.
 In a software company, developers need lots of professional development tools assistant the software developing process.
 A new employee may not familiar with those tools which are popularly used in the company.
 Problems happen when the need for cooperating to finish a task.
 So, standardize and streamline the process is helpful to save configuring time for setting up a new computer.
 On another aspect, there are lots of on-hand and well-designed schemes for OS configuring.
 It is valuable for an IT supporter to learn and overcome this challenge.